DSI-Lab1/CCOP/README.md

 # CCOP Repository
 ## Source

-The material in this repository stems from the work:
+This repository contains the material of the following work:

 "Roberto Pietrantuono, Automated Hypotheses Generation via Combinatorial Causal Optimization, submitted for review to the 2021 IEEE Congress on Evolutionary Computation."

 ## Description